I am a Center

 interested in studying soft condensed matter, active matter and living

 systems, using tools from statistical physics.
-The problems I have
+At UChicago, I am

 I got a Ph.D. in Physics from the University of Illinois at Urbana-Champaign, advised by Professor Nigel Goldenfeld.
 More about me and my work can be found in my CV as well as the research and publication tab, and my Google Scholar page.
 Codes used for my work can be found in my GitHub page.